gabeoh/CarND-P05-VehicleDetection/writeup_report.md

 #### Slide Window Search
-At each slide window position determined in the previous step, the image under the slide window is converted to `YCrCb` color space and resized to `64x64` scale in order to match the trained classifier.
+At each slide window position determined in the previous step, the image under the window is converted to `YCrCb` color space and resized to `64x64` scale in order to match the trained classifier.
 Then, the trained classifier is used to predict whether the image represents vehicle pixels or not.